Hayo87/automata-explorer/docs/functionality.md

 - `Value`: the value(s) for the action.

 #### Export
-- Export the visualization as a `.pgn`file.
+- Export the visualization as a `.pgn` image file.
-- Export the comparison result as a pfd report with the match results, image and table with transitions per type.
+- Export the comparison result as a `.pdf` report with the match results, an image and a structured tabular with the edges.

 #### About
 Display the about information.

 #### Exit
 Exit the visualization and return to the upload page.

 ### Context Menu
 On right click on nodes or edges a [context menu](https://github.com/cytoscape/cytoscape.js-cxtmenu) is presented.